Wally Heider Studios: Hyde Street

-The first release out of Studio C was Jefferson Airplane’s Volunteers, which was also the first album they recorded in their hometown.
-Between 1969 and 1970, many other high-profile acts followed, including Harry Nilsson, Crosby Stills Nash and Young, the Steve Miller Band.
-Creedence Clearwater Revival recorded several albums in that room, and named their record, Cosmo's Factory after the "factory" at Studio C (Cosmo's Factory was CCR's rehearsal area).
+The first release out of Studio C was Jefferson Airplane's Volunteers (1969), which was also the first album they recorded in their hometown.
+Between 1969 and 1970, many other high-profile acts followed, including Harry Nilsson, Crosby, Stills, Nash & Young (CSNY), the Steve Miller Band.
+Creedence Clearwater Revival (CCR) recorded several albums in that room, and named their record Cosmo's Factory (1970) after the "factory" at Studio C (Cosmo's Factory was CCR's rehearsal area).
 Engineers and staff at the studio during that time included Bill Halverson, Stephen Barncard, and Glyn Johns.

-While Crosby Stills Nash and Young were recording, Studio D (an exact replica of Heider's Studio 3 in Hollywood) opened.
-Among the first things to be recorded in Studio D was Jerry Garcia's steel guitar overdub for Teach Your Children, while the live recording setup was kept intact in Studio C where CSNY recorded.
+While CSNY were recording, Studio D – an exact replica of Heider's Studio 3 in Hollywood – opened.
+Among the first things to be recorded in Studio D was Jerry Garcia's pedal steel guitar overdub for "Teach Your Children", while the live recording setup was kept intact in Studio C where CSNY recorded.
 In that same period, Deane Jensen supervised installation of a new Quad Eight console in Studio A. Santana and John Hall used Studio D a few times.
 CBS Records had a priority lease on Studio D for a year, before eventually taking over Coast Recorders as their west coast recording facility.
 Many other artists followed.

 In 1978, Heider sold the studio and its name to Filmways, but remained as manager until 1980 when Filmways sold it to a partnership composed of Dan Alexander, Tom Sharples, and Michael Ward.
 The three partners renamed the business Hyde Street Studios, which is still an operating recording studio as of 2019, now owned solely by Michael Ward.